wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 outdated: false
 replacement_url: ""
 ---
 It may surprise some readers that asynchronous PHP is nothing new.
-PHP5.5 introduced generators way back in 2014, and since then we have seen the creation of [amphp](), [ReactPhp]() and [Swoole]()/[OpenSwoole]().
+PHP5.5 introduced generators way back in 2014 which set us on this path, and since then we have seen the creation of [amphp](https://amphp.org/), [ReactPhp](https://reactphp.org/) and [OpenSwoole](https://www.swoole.co.uk/).

 ## Hello, fibers!

 PHP developers tend not to think in terms of async programming due to the nature of the request/response lifecycle (with encapsulated state) we are comfortable working with.
-Something has happened that might just change that though: [the introduction of native fibers to PHP8.1]().
-While fibers may not be "true" async execution while runtimes like [node.js]() and [Go]() are, it certainly can give you a massive performance boost if executed without any blocking I/O.
+Something has happened that might just change that though: [the introduction of native fibers to PHP8.1](https://wiki.php.net/rfc/fibers).
+While fibers may not be "true" async execution while runtimes like [node.js](https://nodejs.org/en/) and [Go](https://golang.org/) are, it certainly can give you a massive performance boost if executed without any blocking I/O.

 ## Hello, RevoltPhp!

-A new project has been created off the back of the release of PHP8.1, [RevoltPhp](), which is a collaboration from the creators of amphp & ReactPhp, aiming to bring their experience in async PHP to fiber implementation.
+A new project has been created off the back of the release of PHP8.1, [RevoltPhp](https://revolt.run/), which is a collaboration from the creators of amphp & ReactPhp, aiming to bring their experience in async PHP to fiber implementation.
 While it's best to think of it as more an "underlying library" for a framework to use on top of it (concepts such as Read/Writeable Stream callbacks can be pretty difficult to navigate), I'm going to show you a small taster of how you can learn this concept.

 ## Emergency!
 Asset out of containment!